sts10/orchard-street-wordlists/readme.markdown

 * Made up of common words found in (English) Wikipedia and Google Books
 * Uniquely decodable, and thus safe to combine words in passphrases without a delimiter
 * Free of profane words, abbreviations, and British spellings
-* Available in a variety lengths for different use-cases
+* Available in a variety of lengths for different use-cases

-NOTE: These lists are edited frequently.
+NOTE: These lists are occasionally edited.
 If you want a static, unchanging copy of any of the word lists, feel free to download the lists as they are currently, download the latest tag/release, or fork this repository at any time.
 See licensing information below.

 ## Orchard Street Long List